Abdelhamid-El-rashidy/RGBit/README.md

 # RGBit

 RGBit is a Comprehensive image processor desktop application with **24** filters built using **C++ and the Qt Framework**, featuring tools for effects, blurring, and image transformations, and color adjustments.
+Developed as part of the course requirements for **CS213 (OOP)** under the supervision of the Faculty of Computers and Artificial Intelligence, Cairo University.

 ---
 ![RGBit](images/Interface.png)